-This choice is best for factory owners who do not have the capital available to install an on-site solar plant, or do not have access to long-term, low-cost capital.
+This choice is best for factory owners who do not have the capital available to install an on-site solar plant, or do not have access to long-term low-cost capital.
+RESCOs in Pakistan can offer various payment structures.